raspberrypi/documentation/configuration/nfs.md

 # NFS - Network File System

-NFS (Network File System) allows you to 'share' a directory located on one networked computer with other computers/devices on that network.
+The "Network File System" allows you to share a directory located on one networked computer with other computers/devices on that network.
 The computer where directory located is called the server and computers or devices connecting to that server are called clients.
 Clients usually 'mount' the shared directory to make it a part of their own directory structure.

-NFS is perfect for creating NAS (Networked Attached Storage) in Linux/Unix environment.
-It is a native Linux/Unix protocol as opposed to Samba which uses the SMB protocol developed by Microsoft.
-Note that both Windows and Apple OS have good support for NFS.
+For smaller networks it is perfect for creating a simple NAS (Networked Attached Storage) in a Linux/Unix environment.

-NFS is perhaps best for more permanent network mounted directories such as /home directories or regularly accessed shared resources.
+It is perhaps suited for more permanent network mounted directories such as `/home` directories or regularly accessed shared resources.
 If you want a network share that guest users can easily connect to, Samba is more suited.
 This is because tools exist more readily across old and proprietary operating systems to temporarily mount and detach from Samba shares.

 Ubuntu Before deploying NFS you should be familiar with:

 1. Linux file and directory permissions
-1. Mounting and detaching (unmounting) filesystems
+1. Mounting and unmounting filesystems

 ### Setup a basic NFS server

-Install the required packages...
+Install the below packages:

 ```
 sudo apt install nfs-kernel-server